What Do Teller Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 502,700 jobs for Teller in 2016.
+There were about 502,700 jobs for Teller in 2016 (in the United States).
 There is little to no growth in job opportunities for Teller.
-Due to new job openings and attrition, there will be an average of 51,500 job openings in this field each year.
+The BLS estimates 51,500 yearly job openings in this field.

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.